BlockDevsUnited/Aion-AVM-Starter-Guide/README.md

 ```
 ./mvnw integration-test
 ```

+copy your avm.jar file into your lib folder of your project in the next step to avoid mvn initialize error.

 ### 2. Create AVM java project
 The fastest way to create a AVM project is using a maven archetype - [avm-archetype](https://github.com/satran004/avm-archetype).